pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

+### Make the robot’s bat react when hit

-Now do something very similar for the robot.
+You can do something very similar for the robot.

 {{< learner-task >}}